LukePappa/Ourism/text.md

-What I am is being, which transcends any particular thing.
+I am awareness, which transcends any particular thing.